Malaria

 Follow up

-- All cases should be notified to public health
+- Malaria statutory notification requirements - all cases should be notified to public health via the WA Health Department website

 - Monitor blood glucose, blood film / parasitaemia (daily), blood gases, FBC and UEC in all patients admitted to the ward.